stef145g/UnitTest/README.md

 ```
 After having given a quick look at the Asserts and Requires macros that you can use to actually test your code, you'll have all you need to know to start using the UnitTest library.

+## Asserts
+Inside your test cases you can use Assert macros to test values and condition.
+When an Assert macro fails the execution of the current test case continues until the end of the test.
+Here are the Asserts macros that you can use in tests and their documentation:

+### AssertFail(MSG)
+It allows you to manually assert a failure.
+MSG is the message to be displayed when the AssertFail() is executed.

+### AssertTrue(BOOL_EXPR)
+It asserts that BOOL_EXPR evaluates to true.
+BOOL_EXPR is any expression evaluable as boolean.

 ## A working example
 The following is a working example of UnitTest usage to test the fact() and fib() functions.
 ```c++
 // Include the UnitTest library header
 #include "UnitTest.hpp"